Anne Pigalle: Early career

-Pigalle left ZTT Records at the end of the 1980s and produced and starred in a Japanese commercial for Isetan department store with her song "Tango Contre La Montre", it's on YouTube.
+Pigalle left ZTT Records at the end of the 1980s and produced and starred in a Japanese commercial for Isetan department store with her song "Tango Contre La Montre" (on YouTube).

 She was voted fifth Best Performer of the Year by Los Angeles radio station KCRW Morning Becomes Eclectic.
-She played a show at Chateau Marmont, Los Angeles as well as Johnny Depp's club The Viper Room.
+She played a show at Chateau Marmont, Los Angeles, as well as Johnny Depp's club The Viper Room.

 More recent career

 From 2001, mostly in London, Pigalle produced home movies and videos, electronic tracks, Polaroid self-portraits, paintings, poems, curated events in nightclubs, wrote an autobiographical screenplay, appeared in films, developed her art performances and the Amerotic Salons.
 The Amerotic Salon has been performed at The Colony Room and at Glastonbury Festival.
 From 2005 to 2007, she exhibited her paintings and self-portrait Polaroids (for which she created visual sets, erotic masks and crowns of flowers) at the Charing Cross Gallery, Michael Hoppen gallery, and the Aquarium Gallery.
 She called her art 'amerotic' ('âme' means 'soul' in French).
 In 2007, she launched a night at the Grill Room, Café Royal, called Spirit of Ecstasy, where she performed a futuristic cabaret show along with bohemian poets.
 In 2009 and 2010, she sang at shows in Mexico and at the Tuareg Festival au Désert in Timbuktu, Mali, Africa.